varsimashviliLuka/Buff163ProfitableItems/README.md

 after everything is done, simply execute main python file, on Windows open start.bat, or just execute it from CMD/Terminal.

+Please if you are able to make better Css design, contact me! :)

 Enjoy!

 L.Varsimashvili